Founding plan · DRAFT v1.4

 "AI is just an API call — this should be cheaper."

-"Can we do 50% on completion?"
+"Can we do 50% on completion for the custom build?"

 "We do 40/40/20 — protects you with clear milestones and protects us from stalled launches.
-It's how every client of ours pays."
+It's how every custom client of ours pays."

 Pipeline Mapping

-Lead Right package Action
+Lead Track Action

 Year 1 → Year 3 Evolution